talmeym/regurgitator-core-json/README.md

 each rule has one or more conditions that must be satisfied to make the rule pass. each condition evaluates the value of a parameter within the message object, specified by the ``source`` attribute, against an operand. each condition has a ``condition behaviour`` that dictates the manner in which the value is evaluated against the operand. the example above uses the ``equals`` condition behaviour, specified as an attribute named 'equals'.

-the behaviour of a condition can be specified as a 'behaviour' attribute, either as a string:
+the behaviour of a condition can also be specified as a 'behaviour' attribute, either as a string:

 ```json
 	...